- Deployment - AWS Requirements

 Add Host Credentials

 Cloud Insight achieves the most accurate results when performing credentialed scans of your EC2 instances.
 This allows the Cloud Insight scan appliance to log into your EC2 instance and check on specific updates and patches that are installed.
-Once you have modified your Security Groups to allow the Cloud Insight appliance full port access to your EC2 hosts, you need to add the EC2 host credentials into the user interface (UI).
+Once you have modified your Security Groups to allow the Cloud Insight appliance full port access to your EC2 hosts, you need to add the EC2 host credentials into the Alert Logic console.

-Once you have logged into Cloud Insight at least once, you will land on the Environments page.
-In Cloud Insight, an Environment is an AWS account and a user selected scope.
-You should already have an Environment set up.
+You can find your Cloud Insight deployments within the Configuration main menu tab and on the Deployments page.
+A Cloud Insight deployment is an AWS account and a user selected scope.
+You should already have a deployment set up.
 If not, please contact your system administrator or Alert Logic support.

-Each environment will be displayed as an Environment tile, as seen above with the "SE Demo" environment.
-Once you have determined the environment you would like to view, clicking on its tile will allow you to view the relative information, as well as find, assign, and mark remediations as complete.
+Each deployment will be displayed as a Deployment tile, as seen above with the "Cloud Defender Support Deployment" tile.
+Once you have determined the deployment you would like to view, clicking on its tile will allow you to view its information.

 - VPCs, subnets, and EC2 hosts that are covered by the Environment scope